Maybe you’ve just come across a job listing or been offered a job that pays $22 an hour, and it’s time to crunch the numbers.

 - Trustpilot rating of 4.5/5 from more than 30k+ reviews

 - Take photos of places in your city and get paid

 Is $22 an hour a decent, livable wage?

 The answer here is both simple and complicated: it depends.

 The biggest factor is simply where you live.
 If you’re a digital nomad living in Thailand and making $22 US, you can live in luxury in a penthouse apartment.
-If you live in the Midwest US, you can probably afford a mortgage on a decent house.
-But if you’re in a city like New York or San Francisco, $22 an hour will probably get you a closet with six roommates.
+If you live in Des Moines, you can probably afford a mortgage on a decent house.
+But if you’re in Hawaii, $22 an hour will probably get you a closet with six roommates.

 Check out our guide on How to Drastically Cut Expenses.